CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 _update this to use SMACCS structure_
 _possibly just add all the styles here_
+_blog post: discuss how I would normally do styling, not adding it all at once in the beginning, but in fact doing the opposite.
+Get much of the basic functionality in place and then focus on styling.
+Styling can be a huge time suck.
+If you start doing styling of just one small part of the app, you may find yourself having to undo it.
+This is not about the visible layer but really about underlying structure.
+They way, for example, your markup is structured can significantly impact your CSS.
+On top of this, React imposes certain requirements on your markup, such as that each component must be enclosed in a node block.
+This means you may end up with extra div blocks or the like._

 **TODO: Update this to include the update scss structure**